lauraharbach/lauraharbach.github.io/_pages/home.md

 Today, I translate these quantitative and computational skills to the fields of human migration and disaster modelling.
 I utilise techniques such as Agent-Based Modelling (ABM) to explore complex population dynamics.
 You can find details about specific research initiatives on the [Projects](/projects) page.
 My work also contributes to developing robust computational methodologies for high-performance and exascale computing, focusing on areas like Uncertainty Quantification and Sensitivity Analysis.
 Learn more about the methods I employ on the [Methodology](/methodology) page.

 This website provides an overview of my research interests, academic background, publications, and collaborations.
-Please explore the pages to learn more about my work in astrophysical simulations, migration and disaster modelling, and computational methodology.
+Please explore the pages to learn more about my work in astrophysical simulations, migration and disaster modelling.